Food & Mood: 9 Steps to Calm the Anxious Mind by Trudy Scott

 The following is an article written by my friend and colleague, Certified Nutritionist, Trudy Scott.
-This article is a prelude to the Nourishing Hope Support Club, where this month, we will have Trudy Scott as a guest speaker on the very important topic of Anxiety.
+Trudy was our guest speaker on the very important topic of Anxiety for our Nourishing Hope Support Club.

 Anxiety is quite common in children with autism (and well as their mothers and the general population), and understanding the underlying biochemical and nutritional factors can go a long way to improving this condition.
-Join us this month, on February 26th, for this Support Club session.
+Join us for this Support Club session.
 If you are not already a member, join now.

 There is a growing body of evidence supporting the very powerful connection between food and mental health disorders such as anxiety and depression.
 Dr. Felice Jacka, is an Australian researcher who is one of the lead researchers on food and mental health.